1869 12¢ S.S. Adriatic Pictorial

 In 1849, Collins won a ten-year contract to deliver mail between New York and Liverpool.
 They had new ships built for the service that were twice the size of the British ships of the Cunard Line and could travel up to 12 knots faster.
 They also had many innovations including steam heat, running water, ventilation in all the rooms, bathing cabins, and a salon.

 In 1854, one of Collins’ ships collided with another vessel in thick fog and sank.
-Some 322 passengers died, including Collins’ wife and daughter.
+Some 322 passengers died, including Collins’ wife and children.
 Despite his grief, Collins was determined to push forward and resolved to build a bigger, faster, and more luxurious ship, the Adriatic.
 Launched on April 7, 1856, the Adriatic was 355 feet long, weighed 3,670 tons, and could reach a speed of 13 knots.

 The Adriatic was supposed to go into service that November, but was delayed due to technical problems.
 The following year the ship completed its sea trials and was ready for service.